oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 You are ready to build the automation!

 ## Building the Todo Report flow
-In this section, you will build a flow that does the following:
+In this section, you will complete the following steps:

-1. Calls an API service
+1. Calling the API service
-2. Creates a message
+2. Creating the message
-3. Sends the message via email
+3. Sending the message via email
-4. Set up the flow to run on schedule
+4. Setting up the flow to run on schedule

 ### Calling the API service

-In this step, you will add a card to call the application API endpoint to retrieve all the todo items.
+In this step, you will add a card to call the API to retrieve all the todo items.

 #### Creating a connection to the API service